iomesh/docs/docs/volumesnapshot-operations/create-snapshotclass.md

 3. Get the VolumeSnapshotClass.

     ```
-    kubectl get volumesnapshotclass iomesh-example-snapshot-sc
+    kubectl get volumesnapshotclass iomesh-csi-driver
     ```

-   After running the command, you should see an example like:
+   After running the command, you should see output like this:
     ```output
     NAME                             DRIVER                  DELETIONPOLICY   AGE
-    iomesh-example-snapshot-sc       com.iomesh.csi-driver   Delete           24s
+    iomesh-csi-driver                com.iomesh.csi-driver   Delete           24s
     ```